by: Dirk Stans

 prototype and scale it for high-volume production while ensuring quality and cost-effectiveness.

-minimise waste, and increase yield.
+minimize waste, and increase yield.
 This might involve adjusting the assembly line setup, refining soldering

 processes, or implementing automated testing systems.
 During this phase, manufacturers also focus on